Past Presidents

 President 1959-1961

-Fred Bawden (1908-1972) was born in North Tawton, Devon, and educated at Okehampton Grammar School, where Botany was the main science subject.
-This gained him a Ministry of Agriculture and Fisheries’ scholarship to Cambridge at Emmanuel College.
-At Cambridge, Fred was sport-loving and gregarious.
-He had an extremely retentive memory and was able, without apparent diligence, to impress the examiners and college authorities with his knowledge of botany, chemistry and physiology.
-While taking a Diploma in Agricultural Science he met Salaman and joined his staff at the Potato Virus Research Station.
+Fred Bawden (1908–1972) was born in North Tawton, Devon, and educated at Okehampton Grammar School, where botany was the main science subject.
+This gained him a Ministry of Agriculture and Fisheries’ scholarship to Emmanuel College, University of Cambridge.
+While taking a Diploma in Agricultural Science he met Redcliffe N. Salaman and joined his staff at the Potato Virus Research Station.
 Fred was at first mainly concerned with necrotic diseases of the potato.
-As a sideline he experimented with infrared photography to show up necroses clearly.
-He said during World War II that he hoped the Germans had not read his paper because the green paint that was supposed to make factories look like fields and woods would show up dramatically on an infrared plate!
+As a side-line, he experimented with infrared photography to show up necroses clearly.

 1960-1970